AnielleMacedo/ProjectNodeJs/README.md

 ## Installation

-You can install the project with the following command:
+You can install the application with the following command:

 ```
 npm install